 In the second section, the hypothesis is tested on the basis of an empirical analysis of the EU Parliaments (EP and National Parliaments) activity related to the EU internal dimension of the rule of law.
 Given the limited attention to the topic at academic level, this section represents the core of the research.
-It selects only cases with an interparliamentary dimension, which can be related either to the fora where issues related to rule of law were discussed (e.g. Interparliamentary Conferences, Interparliamentary dialogue.
+It selects only cases with an interparliamentary dimension, which can be related either to the fora where issues related to rule of law were discussed (e.g. Interparliamentary Conferences, Interparliamentary Committee Meetings) or to the identification of a specific focus on the interparliamentary dialogue.
 The paper explores public institutional resources (mainly EP and NPs' official documents and debates), making a large use of the institutional websites and the interparliamentary platforms (mainly IPEX-Platform for EU Interparliamentary Exchange).
 Moreover, the privileged position of the Author, part of the network of the Permanent Representatives of National Parliaments in Brussels, contributes to provide further informal insights on the topic and helps overcome the difficulties of the empirical analysis, mainly linked to the availability of many National Parliaments documents only in their original language.